mautic/developer-documentation-new/docs/rest_api/webhooks.rst

    $webhook = $webhookApi->edit($id, $data, $createIfNotFound);

-Edit a new Webhook.
+Edit an existing Webhook.
 This supports PUT or PATCH depending on the desired behavior.

 **PUT** creates a Webhook if the given ID doesn't exist and clears all the Webhook information, adding the information from the request.
 **PATCH** fails if the Webhook with the given ID doesn't exist and updates the Webhook field values with the values from the request.